ademten7/collaborating/README.md

 1. Create one repository on github named "collaborating" with a partner(s).

 2. Add:
-- a short bio of themselves,
+- a short bio of themselves
-- a recipe,
-- a definition of a word to the readme of the repo.

 3. On separate branches, you should both make these changes to the readme.